 | Remote work from Nadi | Intensive daily use | 10 GB or more |

-If you work remotely or make video calls, round up and prioritize staying in Viti Levu.
-Our guide on how much data you need for travel breaks down consumption by application.
+If you work remotely or make video calls, round up and prioritize staying in Viti Levu, where Vodafone Fiji and Digicel's signal is more stable than on smaller islands.

 Installation and activation upon arrival in Fiji

-It installs in less than a minute from home, using your Wi-Fi.
-You purchase the plan, receive the QR code or link, add it to your phone settings, and leave it ready to connect upon landing in Nadi.
+It installs in less than a minute and from home, with your WiFi.
+You buy the plan, receive the QR or link, add it in your phone settings, and leave it ready to connect when you land in Nadi.

-Since the flight to Fiji usually includes long layovers, the best time to install the eSIM is before leaving home, calmly.
-Our advice: add it and activate data only when you land in Fiji, so you take advantage of the validity days from the first moment and don't spend anything on layovers.
-The process is the same on iPhone and Android; you can find details on how to install an eSIM.
-If you're hesitant compared to your traditional operator's roaming, compare it in eSIM vs. roaming.
-And if anything gets stuck, our Spanish-speaking support is available 24/7.
+Since flights to Fiji usually involve long layovers, the best time to install the eSIM is before leaving home, calmly.
+Our advice: add it and activate the data only when you land in Fiji, so you make the most of the validity days from the very first moment and don't spend anything on layovers.
+The process is the same on iPhone and Android, you have the details in how to install an eSIM.
+If you have doubts about traditional roaming from your operator, compare it in eSIM versus roaming.
+And if anything gets stuck, our support in Spanish answers 24/7.

 Is Fiyi the same as Fiji?

-Yes, it's the exact same country.
-"Fiyi" is the Spanish spelling and "Fiji" is the English spelling, which you'll see on signs and at Nadi airport.
-For your eSIM, nothing changes: you select the destination Fiji, and it will work regardless of how you searched for it.
+Yes, it's exactly the same country.
+"Fiyi" is the Spanish spelling and "Fiji" is the English one, which you'll see on signs and at Nadi airport.
+For your eSIM, nothing changes: you choose the destination Fiji and it will work the same way no matter how you searched for it.

 Will I have coverage on the resort islands?

-On the main islands of Mamanuca and Yasawa, where the large resorts are located, you usually have data because they have coverage from Vodafone Fiji or Digicel.
-On very small or remote islands, the signal may fail, so download offline maps before embarking.
+On the main islands of the Mamanucas and Yasawas, where the large resorts are located, you usually have data because they have coverage from Vodafone Fiji or Digicel.
+On very small or remote islands, the signal may fail, so download offline maps before boarding.

 Does the eSIM work during boat transfers between islands?

 Near the coast and islands with antennas, yes.
-In open sea stretches, the signal disappears, just like with any local SIM.
+In stretches of open sea, the signal disappears, just like with any local SIM.
 This is normal in such a dispersed archipelago; you'll regain connection as you approach the next island.

 How many GB do I need for a week in Fiji?

-Between 3 and 5 GB is more than enough for a typical week of beach and diving, because you spend a lot of time without your phone.
-If you share many videos or work remotely, go up to 10 GB and rely on resort Wi-Fi for heavier usage.
+Between 3 and 5 GB is more than enough for a typical week of beach and diving, as you spend a lot of time without your phone.
+If you share many videos or work remotely, upgrade to 10 GB and rely on resort WiFi for heavier usage.

 Can I keep my Spanish number while using the eSIM?

 Yes.
 The eSIM only provides data, so your Spanish SIM remains active for receiving bank SMS or important calls.
-WhatsApp will still be linked to your usual number, with no changes for your contacts.
+WhatsApp will remain linked to your usual number, with no changes for your contacts.

 Conclusion

-Fiji is best enjoyed by island hopping, and for that, it's best to arrive already connected: data in Nadi, offline maps for the reef, and WhatsApp to coordinate boats and transfers.
+Fiji is best enjoyed by island hopping, and for that it's advisable to arrive already connected: data in Nadi, offline maps for the reef, and WhatsApp to coordinate boats and transfers.
 Estimate 3-5 GB for a week, install the eSIM at home, and activate it upon landing.
-Travel to Fiji connected with PuraSim's eSIM and focus on the Pacific.
+Travel to Fiji connected with the PuraSim eSIM and focus on the Pacific.